Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

 Besides the schemes proposed, additional detection routes could be explored further.
 Highly charged ions such as He$^+$, Ne$^+$, or Ar$^+$, where inner-shell transitions lie in the extreme ultraviolet (EUV) at (10--100)\,eV, corresponding to HFGW frequencies $f\sim (10^{16}$--$10^{17})$\,Hz.
 For interrogation times $\tau=10\,\mu$s and EUV cavities with $Q\sim 10^2$--$10^4$, the resulting sensitivity is poor, $\sqrt{S_{h,{\rm min}}} \sim (10^{-10}$--$10^{-12}){\rm\,Hz^{-\frac{1}{2}}}$ in the conservative configuration.
 Although spontaneous scattering is negligible, these values remain far from astrophysical HFGW amplitudes, making such schemes primarily conceptual.
 Another approach is direct photon detection via photo-ionization: neutral atoms (Cs, Ar, Ne) or thin-film solids can be ionized once the converted photon energy exceeds threshold, e.g.\ $f\gtrsim 940$\,THz for Cs.
 Here no high-$Q$ cavity is required and decoherence plays no role, but the converted photon flux is extremely small.
 Even under optimistic assumptions for collection and readout efficiency, single-shot sensitivities are limited to $\sqrt{S_{h,{\rm min}}} \sim (10^{-20}$--$10^{-22}){\rm\,Hz^{-\frac{1}{2}}}$, useful mainly for constraining exotic scenarios rather than detection.
 Overall, microwave/Rydberg and coherent optical/NIR Raman schemes currently appear the most promising path, while EUV and photo-ionization approaches provide complementary coverage.
 Achieving astrophysical HFGW sensitivity in the EUV remains beyond present experimental capabilities.

 \textbf{\textit{Discussion ---}} We first consider microwave/Rydberg implementations accessing the $(1$--$100)$\,GHz band.
-In this regime, superconducting cavities offer ultra-high quality factors and small mode volumes, while Rydberg atoms provide large dipole moments scaling as $\sim n^2$.
-Mature readout techniques exist via circuit QED and single-atom detection.
-A drawback is that the graviton--photon conversion power decreases at lower frequencies, reducing sensitivity relative to optical schemes.
-Nevertheless, the superior cavity technology and strong atomic couplings make the microwave approach attractive for proof-of-principle HFGW searches.
-Its projected reach is comparable to other speculative concepts in this band, such as superconducting rings~\cite{Li:2009zzy} or enhanced magnetic-conversion setups~\cite{Anandan:1982is, Chiao:2002nv, Kiefer:2004hv}.

-Optical Raman schemes, such as those based on the Cs D2 line at $\lambda \approx 852$\,nm, operate in the frequency range $f \sim (10^{14}$--$10^{15})$\,Hz.
-The larger photon energy at optical frequencies is advantageous, since the Gertsenshtein conversion rate scales with frequency, see Eq.~\eqref{eq:Iu}.
-Furthermore, optical Raman and clock techniques allow long interrogation times $\tau \gg 1$\,ms, with modest spontaneous scattering for sufficiently large detuning $\Delta$.
-The main experimental challenge is to combine several demanding requirements: high-$Q$ optical cavities, strong static magnetic fields, and precise spatial overlap between the cavity mode and the atomic ensemble.
+Superconducting cavities provide ultra-high quality factors and small mode volumes, while Rydberg atoms offer large dipole moments scaling as $\sim n^2$ and mature readout techniques via circuit QED and single-atom detection.
+Although the GW-induced signal is suppressed at lower frequencies within the present framework, the combination of robust cavity technology and strong atomic couplings makes the microwave approach a well-motivated platform for HFGW searches.
+The projected reach is comparable to other speculative concepts in this band, such as superconducting rings~\cite{Li:2009zzy} and enhanced magnetic-conversion setups~\cite{Anandan:1982is, Chiao:2002nv, Kiefer:2004hv}.
+Optical Raman schemes, such as those based on the Cs D2 line at $\lambda \approx 852$\,nm, operate at $f \sim (10^{14}$--$10^{15})$\,Hz.
+In this regime, the higher frequency enhances the GW-induced cavity response, while Raman and optical clock techniques enable long interrogation times $\tau \gg 1$\,ms with controlled spontaneous scattering for sufficiently large detuning $\Delta$.
+These features make optical implementations particularly promising under idealized conditions.
+The main experimental challenge is to combine high-$Q$ optical cavities with strong static magnetic fields and precise spatial overlap between the cavity mode and the atomic ensemble.
+In the most optimistic benchmark configurations, the simultaneous requirements of large magnetic fields, cavity volumes, coherence times, and quantum-limited atomic readout should be interpreted as technological targets rather than near-future detector designs.